Check Ride Preparation

 The mock oral typically takes up to four hours.
 This is longer than the oral portion of a check ride normally takes because I cover all areas and tasks the applicant may be tested on.
 The examiner will choose a subset of tasks within each area in their testing.
 At the end of the process I share with the applicant and his or her CFI which areas were strong and which areas require further review by the CFI.
 After this process and any required review the applicant will be better prepared and more confident in their ability to demonstrate their knowlege and decision making during the check ride.

 A couple days before we meet you will need to send me the list of knowledge test codes for any questions you missed on the written test.
 The examiner will focus on evaluating those areas specifically and I will too.
-I charge a flat rate of $200 for a mock oral.
+I charge $60 per hour for a mock oral.
+If you are well prepared it will usually take 3 hours.
+If you aren't prepared it can take 4-5 hours.

 Aeronautical Knowledge Supplemental Training